nahkd123/fabric-tools/README.md

 Load these tools by opening "External Tools Configuration...".
 After that, you can click on the arrow next to "Run External Tool" icon to select which tool to use.

+## "Getting started" for IntelliJ
+You might have a bit of luck with [Eclipser](https://plugins.jetbrains.com/plugin/7153-eclipser) plugin.
+This plugin basically converts Eclipse launch configurations into IntelliJ launch configurations.

+If this does generates separate file based on ``.launch`` files, please open a new PR to get them included in this repository.

 ## Tools overview
 - "Generate Launch Configuration": This will create 2 ``.launch`` files in your selected project (one for client, another one for server).
 This also generates launch configurations inside subprojects, something Fabric Loom doesn't do.